The Sound of Rotary Speakers

 Although originally developed for organ, before long the Leslie rotary speaker was put to other uses.
 To pick a few examples out of many: Over the years John Lennon ran his vocals though it, and George Harrison and David Gilmour played their guitars through it.
 Engineer Eddie Kramer ran Jimi Hendrix’s lead guitar parts on “Little Wing” through a rotary speaker cabinet.
 Joe Walsh used it on guitar, piano, vocals, and organ on the early James Gang albums.
 In slightly more recent musical history, Soundgarden’s Chris Cornell wrote “Black Hole Sun” while playing a Gretsch guitar through a Leslie speaker, and the rotary speaker sound is one of the trademarks of the production on that song.

-Vintage Leslie speaker cabinets included an internal tube amp which could add some wonderful grit and warmth, and they contained a rotating pair of high frequency horn drivers and a downward-firing low frequency driver projecting into a rotating cylinder with a rectangular cutout.
+Vintage Leslie speaker cabinets included an internal tube amp which could add some wonderful grit and warmth, and they contained a rotating horn directing sound from a high frequency compression driver, as well as a downward-firing low frequency driver projecting into a rotating cylinder with a rectangular cutout.
 This produced amplitude modulation/tremolo (raising and lowering of volume) from the bass speaker, and frequency modulation/vibrato (rising and falling of pitch) from the rotating horn due to the Doppler effect (with some amplitude modulation more noticeable when miked close).
-Close miking using two mics (such as SM57s) to capture the horns and one mic to capture the low frequency driver can capture a nice stereo effect (like on “Little Wing”).
+Close miking using two mics (such as SM57s) to capture the horn and one mic to capture the low frequency driver can capture a nice stereo effect (like on “Little Wing”).
 Placing the microphone(s) further away results in a smoother and more natural room sound.

 The speed of the rotation could be controlled remotely by a switch (found on organs like the Hammond B3) which had three positions: slow (or Chorale), fast (or Tremolo), and Stop.
 In this mechanical system, it took several seconds for the speed changes to happen completely as motors would spin up or spin down, and there was also a bit of lag when the brake was applied (Stop) or let go.
 The ability to create these gradual changes in rotation speed became part of the musical expressiveness of playing through a Leslie speaker.
 For a much deeper exploration of the complex sonic interactions within a rotary speaker system, check out this article by Pete Celi.

-“Hey, I have an idea: What if we made an amplified speaker cabinet with a pair of high frequency drivers inside that spun around really fast, and a bass speaker on top of a cylinder that also spun around really fast?”
+“Hey, I have an idea: What if we made an amplified speaker cabinet with a treble horn that spun around really fast, and a bass speaker on top of a cylinder that also spun around really fast?”

 If it hadn’t already been done, wouldn’t you think that idea sounded a little crazy?
 Well, luckily for the countless music fans who love that sound, it didn’t seem prohibitively crazy to Donald Leslie.